matrix-org/matrix-spec/content/proposals.md

 Other metadata:

 -   The MSC number is taken from the GitHub Pull Request ID.
 This is carried for the lifetime of the proposal.
-These IDs do not necessary represent a chronological order.
+These IDs do not necessarily represent a chronological order.
 -   The GitHub PR title will act as the MSC's title.
 -   Please link to the spec PR (if any) by adding a "PRs: \#1234" line